sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- border; size:540px --> ![Draft incident with empty fields](./draft-incident-empty.png)

 4. Go back to the list view page without creating the incident.
-You should be able to see the incident draft there with the empty fields.
+You see the incident draft there with the empty fields.

     <!-- border; size:540px --> ![List view page with draft incident](./draft-incident-list-view-page.png)